Salah856/AWS_Community_ML/Sagemaker_articles/sagemaker_cdk.md

 - The AWS CDK installed
 - An AWS profile with permissions to create AWS Identity and Access Management (AWS IAM) roles, Studio domains, and Studio user profiles

+First, let’s clone the demo code from GitHub using your method of choice at: https://github.com/aws-samples/aws-cdk-sagemaker-studio.

+As you clone the repo, you can observe that we have a classic AWS CDK project with the following components:

+- app.py – The entry point to deploy the AWS CDK stack sagemakerStudioCDK
+- sagemakerStudioConstructs – Our AWS CDK constructs using the AWS CloudFormation resources from sagemakerStudioCloudformationStack

+- sagemaker-domain-template and sagemaker-user-template – The CloudFormation templates for the native resources to create the Studio domain and user profile
+- sagemakerStudioCDK/sagemaker_studio_stack.py – The AWS CDK stack that calls our constructs to create first the Studio domain and add the user profile